How to Compute 13th Month Pay | 13th Month Pay Law in the PH

 Parental leaves aren’t included in the 13th-month pay computation.

-The number of days parents took their maternity and paternity leaves will not be included in the computation of their 13th-month pays.
+The number of days parents took their maternity and paternity leaves will not be included in the computation of their 13th-month pay.
 The law states that the inclusion of the 13th-month salary is 1/12 of the rendered monthly work of an employee.
-Though parents received claims from other government institutions, it will still not be counted in the final computation of the mandatory pay.
+Though parents received claims from other government institutions, they will still not be counted in the final computation of the mandatory pay.

 13th-month pays are not subjected to tax, except for…